yiisoft/form/docs/guide/en/field-common-methods/parts-field/input-container.md

 ## Attributes

 HTML attributes for outer container that wraps the input.
-Input container tag must be specified too in order for container to be created.
+Input container tag must be specified for container to be created.

 Usage: